How to Get Rid of Locusts

 Locusts are not only edible, they’re a valuable food source in many countries.
 In ancient Israel, they were an essential part of the diet for anyone taking the Nazarene oath.

 To this day, they provide more protein and less plant consumption when compared pound for pound with cows.
-However, we don’t recommend plucking one off of a plant and popping it in your mouth unless you know how to prepare them properly.
+However, we don’t recommend plucking one off of a crop plant and popping it in your mouth unless you know how to prepare them properly.

 Getting Rid of Locusts